sweeden-ttu/Q-Learning/README.md

 - **Epsilon (ε)** - Exploration rate for epsilon-greedy action selection
 - **Discount Factor (γ)** - How much future rewards are valued relative to immediate rewards

+**Observed Behaviors When Adjusting Parameters:**

+**Lower Learning Rate (α = 0.3):**
+- Learned to walk around step 1,200
+- Learned to take small steps

+**Higher Learning Rate (α = 0.95):**
+- Learned to walk around step 800
+- Learned to scoot itself with long pulls

+**Lower Epsilon (ε = 0.2):**
+- Learned to start walking around step 1,000 inefficiently
+- At step 3,000, began moving more efficiently

+**Higher Epsilon (ε = 0.8):**
+- Range of motion of arm was more pronounced early on
+- Even made some backwards movements but then started moving forwards very early
+- Never really learned and stuck with a movement though
+- Even at step 3000, the motion of the arm seemed chaotic

 **Implementation Steps:**

 1. Run the crawler and observe the learning behavior: